engin100/950/labs/lab-3GroupB.md

 - **Yellow:** Digital (Pins labeled with a D, most likely used to control things or with more complicated sensors)
 - **Left Red Rail:** 5v
 - **Right Red Rail:** 3.3v

+**Use of vertical breadboard rails:** Utilize the breadboard rails (blue and red) to run power and ground lines for easy access across the entire breadboard.
+Please supply 5v to one red power rail on the breadboard, 3.3v to the other red rail, and GND the remaining two blue rails.
+Then you can connect any sensors to those rails without tracing wires over and over back to the Arduino pins.
 </div>

 ## Contents